Elvis and Riley

 A therapy dog is a dog that might be trained to provide affection and comfort to people in hospitals, retirement homes, nursing homes, doctors offices, schools, hospices, disaster areas and to people with mental disorders.
 Therapy dogs are usually not assistance or service dogs but can be one or both with some organizations.
 In the U.S., therapy dogs are not service animals and are not afforded the same privileges as service animals are.

 Two therapy dogs and one therapy dog in training are available upon request.
-Both Elvis and Jade are highly trained, tested and registered therapy dogs in addition to their duties as service animals.
+Elvis and Riley are highly trained, tested and registered therapy dogs in addition to their duties as service animals.
 These dogs are present to make our patients comfortable and reduce stress.

 Riley and Elvis are both registered Service Dogs.

 Elvis has his CGC (Canine Good Citizen) certificate, has completed his therapy testing with ATD (Alliance of Therapy Dogs) and is an active volunteer at Baptist Health Beaches.

 Riley has her CGC (Canine Good Citizen) certificate and has completed her therapy testing with ATD (Alliance of Therapy Dogs).